blackpirat888/Colibri/PRIVACY.md

 # Privacy Policy – Colibri

-Colibri фзз is an offline Android application that does not collect, store, or transmit any personal data.
+Colibri app is an offline Android application that does not collect, store, or transmit any personal data.

 ## 🚫 What We Don’t Do
 - No internet connection is ever used